European-XFEL/Karabo/doc/concepts/general_concepts.rst

 	#will print "Test"

 Note that in the above examples copies of *h2* and *h1* are created upon insertion.
-The following call with thus fail, as *h2* has not been set an attribute:
+The following call will thus fail, as *h2* has not been set an attribute:

 .. code-block:: Python